Nafisatibrahim/SillyWalks-EnergyExpenditure/README.md

 ## Files and Directories
 - `WalkData4650.csv` - Dataset used for the analysis.
 - `Final_Project_Stats.R` - R scripts for performing the statistical analysis.
-- `Nafisat Ibrahim - Final Project - Statistics.pdf` - Comprehensive project report detailing methodology, analysis, and conclusions.
+- `Nafisat Ibrahim - Final Project - Statistics.pdf` - Comprehensive project report detailing methodology, analysis, and conclusions
-- `Analysis_Notebook.ipynb` (Optional) - Jupyter Notebook that provides a step-by-step walkthrough of the analysis.

 ## How to Run the Analysis
 1. Ensure you have R and RStudio installed on your machine.
 Alternatively, use an R environment in Jupyter if you prefer.